nikitavoloboev/privacy-respecting/readme.md

 - [various privacy tools you can use](https://www.privacytools.io/)
 - [privacy awesome list](https://github.com/KevinColemanInc/awesome-privacy)

-## Contribute 💜
+## Contribute
 If you wish to improve this list, please do.
 You can fork this repo and add the changes you wish to see.

-## Thanks 🍀
+## Thank you 💜
 You can support what I do on [Patreon](https://www.patreon.com/nikitavoloboev) or look [into other repositories](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#-143.5,-902.6,0) I shared.
-Thank you. 💚